An elderly gentleman once said, “I can understand why God doesn’t have more friends, considering how he treats the ones he has.”

 Believers and unbelievers alike are often ambivalent about God because they cannot reconcile their understanding of him with their afflictions.

-The answer is simple and logical, but not altogether satisfying from our perspective.
-We would like it to be different.
+The answers to these questions are logical and straightforward but not altogether satisfying from our perspective.
+We would like them to be different.

 This section addresses the source of our suffering and ancillary topics.
 Use the nearby menu to select the pages you want to read.